 Looking for more taste-safe sensory play ideas for your toddler?
 Check out these articles:

 Join my mailing list using the form below to receive 12 of the most popular sensory recipes on my site in PDF format!
-You’ll be the first to know when I publish new recipes, and you’ll also gain access to my free printables library, which is filled with lots of printable activities for kids.
+You’ll be the first to know when I publish new recipes, and you’ll also gain receive to lots of free printable activities for your kids.

-Already a subscriber?
-Don’t worry, you won’t be subscribed twice.
 By submitting your email address, you are agreeing to the terms of our Privacy Policy.
 You can unsubscribe at any time.

 Only your name will be made public.
 Please note that by submitting your comment, you are agreeing to the terms of our Privacy Policy.